-A. If you are a subsidized Stafford Loan borrower, the U.S. Department of Education pays the interest that accrues on your loan while you are in school on at least a half time basis and during grace or authorized deferment periods.
+A. If you are a subsidized Stafford Loan borrower, the U.S. Department of Education pays the interest that accrues on your loan while you are in school on at least a half time basis and during authorized deferment periods.

 If you are an unsubsidized Stafford Loan borrower, interest that accrues on your loan while you are in school may be capitalized – or added to the principal balance of your loan.
 If you want to pay the interest as it accrues, you can make this selection when completing your federal Master Promissory Note.
 Otherwise, unpaid accrued interest will be capitalized.